Pyrix25633/Fabric-VanillaPlus/README.md

 ### *A mod by Rupyber Studios*

-This is a fabric mod to add new decorative blocks, items and music discs to improve the vanilla experience.
+This is a Fabric and Quilt mod to add new decorative blocks, items and music discs to improve the vanilla experience.

 ## Visit our [Website](https://rupyberstudios.github.io/website/)!